PlexSheep/SREMP/docs/devlog.md

 because of my actual job, and even then, I don't want to spend every free minute programming here.
 So excuse if this project currently sees rather slow progress.

+### Progress

+- Direct Messages are now actually sent to the peer #44 #48 (but not yet received?)
+- Added stuff to core so that we actually do something with frames sent to us by the peers #44

 ## 2025-10-17 (plexsheep)

 ### Progress